 The book made her a celebrity.
 She was interviewed by 14 news outlets for her story, and even offered the role of a news anchor at Larkano News HD.
 She believes in facing her demons face first, and encourages all her readers to find solutions for their problems instead of giving up.

-Want to be Daastan’s next sensation?
-Sign up and make a profile on Qissa and upload your work right away to get the process started!
+Want to be Daastan’s next success story?
+Sign up, make a profile on Qissa and upload your work right away to get the process started!

 Daastan’s co-founder Sidra Amin, has been long known to be the fairy godmother of mentorship, and always has an eye out for talent that she can groom and launch forward into the world.
 It was through her that Laiba Sehrish Nawaz first came in contact with Daastan.
 The beautiful 18-year-old girl from Peshawar, who was a student of journalism, had faced many a trauma since the young age of 9, when she lost her mother to breast cancer.
 Since then, Laiba suffered at the hands of anxiety, depression, and abuse.
 Her only solace lay in one thing, putting to words all that weighed her down.
 Writing to both unburden herself, and also preserve each emotion that found its home in her heart.
 This was how at such a young age she compiled a complete book of her very own work, and was seeking a publisher to help bring her work to print and start her career as a distinguished writer.